kostasb/reverse-proxy/README.md

 ## Overview

-Web server environment orchestration that receives as arguments a domain name and email and deploys:
+An orchestrated deployment of a sample web app, reverse proxy and certificates.

+Consists of:

-- A container that git clones an example web app https://github.com/dockersamples/linux_tweet_app.
+- Git clone of an example web app https://github.com/dockersamples/linux_tweet_app.
-- Ephemeral Certbot (Let's encrypt) contain that generates certificates for the given domain name and email address.
+- Ephemeral Certbot (Let's Encrypt client) container to generate certificates for the given domain name and email address.
-- Persistent Cerbot container to checks and renew certificates when they approach expiration time.
+- Sidecar Cerbot monitor container to renew certificates when expiration time approaches.
-- Example Web app bound to localhost, with healthcheck.
+- Sample Web app bound to localhost with healthcheck.
-- Nginx proxy that listens on public socket, redirects port 80 to 443 and enables SSL with the Certbot-provided certificates, with healthcheck.
+- Nginx proxy listening on public socket.
+Redirects port 80 to 443 and enables SSL using the Certbot-provided certificates with healthcheck.
-- E2E functional tests that verify public port availability, 80-to-443 redirection and certificate CN.
+- Basic E2E functional tests to verify successful connection, 80-to-443 redirection and matching certificate CN.

 ## Prerequisites

-There are no external dependencies.
-Since all action run within Docker, this repo is compatible with any host that supports bash and Docker.
+The environment can be spun up on any host that supports the bash shell and runs a Docker server.
+All actions runs within Docker containers so there are no other external dependencies at the host level.
+The host must be accessible over public internet on ports 80 and 443, with a valid DNS record.

-## Usage
+## Manual Usage
-The following scripts can be used to manage the environment:
+The following scripts can be used to start, test and stop the deployment:

 - `start-services.sh`: Expects `-d domain` and `-e email` parameters.
 Deploys all services in the environment and calls e2e tests.